Get the Picture? (The Pretty Things album)

 Get the Picture? is the second album by the English rock band Pretty Things, released in 1965.

 Recording

-Get the Picture? was recorded quickly as a follow-up to Pretty Things' self-titled debut album.
-Jimmy Page cowrote the album's opening song "You Don’t Believe Me".
+Get the Picture? was recorded quickly as a follow-up to the group's debut album The Pretty Things.
+Jimmy Page co-wrote the album's opening song "You Don’t Believe Me".

 Release

 A CD reissue, which was remastered from the original session tapes, expanded the album to 18 tracks, with the addition of songs recorded in the same sessions for singles or extended plays.
 In 2023, all 13 of the band's studio albums were included in the box set The Complete Studio Albums 1965-2020.

 Reception

 AllMusic wrote that Get the Picture? was "a record that's just a few notches short of Rolling Stones level in the charisma department" and that "Pretty Things approach Rolling Stones' territory, and even in their off moments, they're flying at the same level as the Kinks' album tracks."
 Uncut, in a review of the band's studio albums box set, said that the album "showed they were eager to grow".